Detroit Tigers top prospect Riley Greene to be called up for his MLB debut

 It's time.

 The Tigers announced they're calling him up Saturday for his MLB debut against the Texas Rangers at Comerica Park.
-Greene, drafted No. 5 overall in 2019, is the No. 2 prospect in baseball, according to MLB Pipeline.
+He will be the team's full-time center fielder.

-The 21-year-old joins fellow top prospect Spencer Torkelson, who secured his spot on the Opening Day roster the same day the Tigers learned Greene fractured his foot and would be sidelined for months.
+"We would love for him to come up and be an immediate spark," manager A.J.
+Hinch said Friday.
+"I do think it's going to bring energy to the clubhouse.
+Everybody's been anticipating his arrival, and I've never seen a club be more impacted by a young player's injury than when Riley got hurt.
+It was a gut punch to the entire team.
+That speaks to how much credibility Riley gained in our clubhouse by how much energy he has, how much he works and the vibe around him."

 Here.
 We.
 Go.